Mountain land restoration - Haute Savoie

 The photos of the main glacier fronts of the Mont Blanc massif make up a large part of this collection.
 It also includes photos related to RTM (Restauration des Terrains en Montagne = mountain land restoration) taken by forest service officers during their tours.

-At the end of 2024, the photos from the RTM collection of Haute Savoie held in the national archives will also be put online.
+The 1599 photos from the RTM collection of Haute Savoie held in the national archives were put online in the summer of 2025.

 On the same subject